devopsmalmo/meetups/README.md

-# DevOps Skåne meetups
+# DevOps Malmö meetups

-Repository for meetup information and presentations regarding the DevOps Skåne Meetup group.
+Repository for meetup information and presentations regarding the DevOps Malmö Meetup group.

 ## Meetups and presentations